lrinkedewit/unit-11-auth-redo/README.md

 - [ ] Create a cookie named 'secret' with a value that is a random number generated from 0-99
 - [ ] Create a cookie named 'ssid' with a value that is equal to the id of the user (mongoose creates an id for each user - you will need to implement a method to get the id of the user)

+###Sessions
+- [ ] Create a session when a user creates an account
+- [ ] Create a session when a user logins to an account

 ###Blocking certain pages
+- [ ] Modify the ```sessionController.startSession``` function.
+This function should create a new session when a user creates a new account or logins
-- [ ] Modify the ```authController``` middleware to verify if a user is valid and has an active session.
+- [ ] Modify the ```sessionController.isLoggedIn``` middleware to verify if a user has a cookie with the name "ssid" and it has an active session.
 If they do, they should have be able to access the following page:
 ````
 http://localhost:3000/secret
 ````